OpenDDS/OpenDDS/docs/dependencies.md

 ### OpenSSL

 OpenSSL is used for DDS Security for verifying security configurations and encryption and decryption.
-Versions 1.0, 1.1 and 3.0 are supported.
+Versions 1.0, 1.1 and 3.0 (3.0.1 or later) are supported.

 ### Python